vitar/qss/src/100-theory/130-dimensions-of-inquiry.md

 - Reducing value to only financial or only emotional dimensions.
 - Treating all stakeholders as equally important when they clearly are not.
 - Over-focusing on immediate impact and ignoring longer-term consequences.

+## Emotional & Relational Field / Needs

+Emotional & Relational questions make the **felt experience** and **basic relational needs** visible enough that they stop silently sabotaging everything else.

+### What it is for

+- Surfacing how the situation *feels* to the people involved.
+- Naming needs that, if chronically unmet, will undermine any agreement:
+  - safety, respect, predictability, fairness, belonging, autonomy, recognition.
+- Reducing hidden emotional friction that logic alone cannot fix.

+### When to use it

+- Setup Mode:
+  - Lightly, to sense the emotional baseline (“how does this collaboration feel so far?”).
+- Stabilization Mode:
+  - More explicitly, when frustration, fear, or resentment are already in the room.
+- Growth Mode:
+  - To design not only *what* should happen, but *how it should feel* when things go well.

+### Signs it is missing

+- People intellectually agree, but their body language and tone say “no”.
+- Changes are “agreed” but not enacted; follow-through quietly collapses.
+- Escalations feel disproportionate to the official issues.
+- Phrases like “all good” or “it’s fine” appear while energy is flat or tense.

+### Example question patterns

+These stay in the **present and near-future** and avoid turning the space into therapy:

+- “Right now, does this setup feel more ‘supportive’ or ‘draining’ for you?
+What makes it that way?”
+- “What’s one thing in how we work together that makes it easier for you to do your best work?
+One thing that makes it harder?”
+- “Is there anything about our current collaboration that quietly erodes your trust or energy?”
+- “What do you need more of (or less of) here to feel this is sustainable?”
+- “If this change goes well, how would the day-to-day *feel* different for you?”

+### Pitfalls

+- Turning the space into armchair therapy:
+  - Going into deep personal history, trauma, or topics that belong with professional support.
+- Over-exposing people:
+  - Pushing for vulnerability when power dynamics or psychological safety are not sufficient.
+- Pathologizing normal emotion:
+  - Treating anger, fear, or sadness as “wrong” instead of as signals.
+- Ignoring the answers:
+  - Surfacing emotional reality and then proceeding as if nothing was said.

+The Emotion & Needs dimension is about **making the relational field visible enough to design responsibly**, not about providing mental health care.
+When distress appears that clearly exceeds the work context, the appropriate move is to acknowledge it and, if relevant, suggest seeking support beyond this space.

 ## Contrast & Alternatives